 Dog seat belts or harnesses are a safe, convenient way to ensure that your pup can travel comfortably and securely in your car.
 Simply strap your dog’s body into the harness, feed your car’s seat belt through the webbing handles on top of the harness, clip in the seat belt and you’re ready to go.

-It’s worth paying a little extra to have a dog seat belt / harness that has been crash-tested for safety purposes.
+If your pooch tends to travel in the car's front seat, make sure to move the seat as far back as possible and switch off the passenger-side airbag.
+Wherever your dog sits in the car, it's also worth paying a little extra to have a dog seat belt / harness that has been crash-tested for safety purposes.

 2. Keep your hound safe in a dog car crate